nickjalbert/design_docs/abstractions.rst

 * **Environment** - A representation of the world in which the agent operates.
   An agent takes actions within an environment, and these actions can potentially affect the environment's state (and thus the agent's observation).

 * **Policy** - Encapsulates the agent's decision making process.
 The policy chooses an action given a set of observations.

-* **Trainer** - Encapsulates how a policy changes over time as an agent gains experience.
+It also provides facilities for improving itself as the agent gains experience.

-* **Agent** - The agent contains both a policy and trainer.
-The agent is what performs actions within the environment so that it can learn how to maximize reward.
+* **Agent** - The agent contains a policy.
+It performs actions based on its policy within the environment so that it can learn how to maximize reward.

 Rationale
 =========

-AgentOS aims to define a clean set of abstractions that will be familiar to researchers in the reinforcement learning (RL) space while also being approachable to a technically educated generalist like a software engineer.
+AgentOS aims to define a clean set of abstractions that will be familiar to a researcher in the reinforcement learning (RL) space while also being approachable to a technically educated generalist like a software engineer.
 The proposed set of abstractions hew closely to the standard academic presentation of RL while allowing for composition and reuse at the software